Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

-The basic kit comes with one :ref:`Master Brick <master_brick>`, one :ref:`LED Strip Bricklet <led_strip_bricklet>`, four 50 LED Pixel sets, one LED power supply, four wall mounting plates, one perforated back plate, one front plate and all necessary cables and mounting materials.
+The basic kit comes with one :ref:`Master Brick <master_brick>`, one :ref:`LED Strip Bricklet <led_strip_bricklet>`, four 50 LED Pixel sets, one LED power supply, four wall mounting plates, one perforated board, one front panel and all necessary cables and mounting materials.
 The basic kit can be controlled over USB by any (Embedded-) PC (e.g. :ref:`Raspberry Pi <embedded_raspberry_pi>`), laptop, server or tablet.